mdeguzis/RetroRig/README.md

 All ROMs should be placed in the respective folder under "/home/$USER/Games/ROMs".
 In due time, I will add more and more emulators.
 But until then, you can manually add them.
 In a later release, I plan on building in a text-based file browser to locate and import games.
 For now, you must copy them in the folders under ~/Games.
-In the near future, I will load SSH and Samba for file transfers as optional install items.
+In the near future, I will load Samba for file transfers as optional install items (SSH is now in).

 ## Installation